boomerang-io/boomerang.docs/content/bosun.md

 # Bosun

-Bosun, by Boomerang, is a policy based gating system that combines [Open Policy Agent](https://openpolicyagent.org/) definitions with Rules and Metrics Data to validate if specific Gates are passed.
+Bosun, by Boomerang, is a policy based gating system that combines [Open Policy Agent (OPA)](https://openpolicyagent.org/) definitions with Rules and Metrics Data to validate if specific Gates are passed.

 We currently focus on two use cases:
 1. CICD Gates